serendatapy/netflix-clone/README.md

 4. There are a couple of auxilirary js files
   *  requests.js contains a list of queries to make it easier to draw addresses
   *  axios.js makes it easier to implement requests to server, without needing to write out all the promises code.
+5. Nav.js the navBar is essentially a fixed bar at the top with a couple of icons.
+It achieves it's fade in/out through a useEffect and scroll listener to activate conditional styling.

+#### Row extra notes
+Note about useEffect: Whenever you pull in a variable from outside (fetchUrl) it MUST be included in the dependencies.
+Otherwise if the Url changes, objects won't be re-rendered.
+It IS a dendency because the rendering depends on it!
+  Note2: inside use effect, you must define then call async function, can't just run async

+  Here row implements 2 imported libraries, react-youtube and movie-traile *react-youtube gives the YouTube component, and allows us to play an imbedded movie on site
+  *movie-trailer gives us useful functions such as movieTrailer('movie'[options][callback]) this returns a URL, which we use in the .then function

+  We use also a function URLSearchParams, which creates an object that uses the url obtained.
+  This object allows us to call .get method, which enables us to extract the part of the url that interests us.
+In this case after ('v').

+  we then useState to save the video 'id', which we then use with YouTube react to play our video if found.

+  handleClickMovie -
+  if there is already a trailer URL, close it else
+  Check we have a movie name(in case search returned null) else close it. with returned url, extract only the part we needs from Url then save it to the state trailerUrl